Pickleball's popularity pops on area courts

 Pickleball can be an alternative for tennis players for many reasons.
 For Linda Chilson of Attleboro, it’s ease of play.

-“We are a group of 65+ year old players,” she said.
+“We are a group of 65-plus-year-old players,” she said.
 “The pickleball courts are much smaller than tennis courts, and when played as doubles games, the game is easier for us to play than tennis.
 The racquets are lighter, and we play with a light ball, similar to a Wiffle ball.”

 “When COVID closed the Y, we began to play outside and haven’t stopped,” she said.
 “It’s our preferred location to play.”